lrvideckis/yahtzee-max-expected-score/README.md

 example run:

 ```
+Calculating expected values, should take 3-4 seconds...
+Finished in 3.21408 seconds.

+The maximum expected score for a single Yahtzee round is
+229.63850 points.
+This is low as the program doesn't
+consider multiple yahtzees, or the +35 point bonus for scoreing >= 63
+points in the top section.

 enter in score for ones (or -1 for not filled yet).............. -1
 enter in score for twos (or -1 for not filled yet).............. -1
 enter in score for threes (or -1 for not filled yet)............
 9